rpmuller/ePubs/WP1.md

 having Meno call in a slave-boy whom Socrates proceeds to question on geometrical problems.
 The boy's answers are supposed to show that he really knows geometry, although he has hitherto been unaware of possessing this knowledge.
-The same conclusion is drawn in the Meno as in the Phaedo, that knowledge is brought by the soul from a previous existence.
+The same conclusion is drawn in the _Meno_ as in the _Phaedo_, that knowledge is brought by the soul from a previous existence.

 As to this, one may observe, in the first place, that the argument